-- iv.
-Step 4: External Consultation In some instances, the Clinical Oversight Committee may recommend conducting a consultation with an external individual/group that is considered an "expert" or qualified resource in the discipline or problem area involved in the case.
-Arrangements and planning for the consultation will be made in coordination with the Clinical Director/Designee, the Supervisor, and the clinician involved in this case.
-The clinician will ensure that he/she is sufficiently prepared for the consultation through obtaining necessary releases of information, creating a clear case presentation with all critical history, road blocks, and facts, as well as an identified outcome for the meeting with the expert. - c.
-Documentation of Consultations: Clinicians shall document in a consumer progress note the information from the consultations that were conducted.
+iv.
+Step 4: External Consultation - In some instances, the Clinical Oversight Committee may recommend conducting a consultation with an external individual/group that is considered an "expert" or qualified resource in the discipline or problem area involved in the case.
+Arrangements and planning for the consultation will be made in coordination with the Chief Clinical Officer/Chief Health Integrations Officer/Designee, the Team Coordinator, and the clinician involved in this case.
+The clinician will ensure that he/she is sufficiently prepared for the consultation through obtaining necessary releases of information, creating a clear case presentation with all critical history, road blocks, and facts, as well as an identified outcome for the meeting with the expert.

+- c.
+Documentation of Consultations: Clinicians shall document in a consumer progress note specific information from the consultations that were conducted.
 Included in the notes shall be those in attendance, recommendations made, and any other relevant details.
 This progress note shall be the record of the consultation event, as the notes from the consultation are not routinely included in the consumer record. - d.
-Prescriber Consultation Procedures (This procedure applies only to Consumers in Traditional CMH Services, and not those in SUD and Mild/ Moderate MH Treatment Services): Prescribers are encouraged to utilize both internal peer and external expert consultation mechanisms to assist in making psychopharmacological decisions regarding challenging individuals.
+Prescriber Consultation Procedures: Prescribers are encouraged to utilize both internal peer and external expert consultation mechanisms to assist in making psychopharmacological decisions regarding challenging individuals.
 Consultation provides a framework for obtaining clinical support, as well as for reviewing clinical decision making from a risk management standpoint.
 Furthermore, work with people who have co-occurring disorders can be both frustrating and very rewarding, and the peer consultation process can be a vehicle for both recognizing special efforts by clinicians, as well as to support the clinical team when dealing with particularly challenging cases.
 Examples of appropriate cases for expert or peer consultation include (but are not limited to): 1) Continuation of treatment with benzodiazepines (beyond detoxification) in patients with known substance dependence.
 2) Discontinuation of psychiatric medications for a substance-using patient with a serious, persistent psychiatric illness.
-3) Unilateral termination of clinical care for any patient with CODs.
+3) Unilateral termination of clinical care for any patient with CODs. - a.
+Peer consultations may be provided either individually or in team meetings as desired by the prescriber.
+The participants, date, time, and content of the consultation should be documented in the identified consumer's clinical record. - b.
+If following a peer consultation, expert consultation is still deemed warranted by the prescriber, he/she will initiate such a consultation through qualified resources/contacts in the psychiatric field.
+The participants, date, time, and content of the consultation should be documented in the identified consumer's clinical record. - 3.
+Guidelines for Suspicion of Consumer Intoxication: